 3.2.1 Raw Water

 Raw water refers to the source water prior to any treatment.
 Its characterization is necessary to determine the treatment requirements.
 O. Reg.
 170/03 should be consulted for the system’s raw water monitoring requirements.
-Raw water characterization with respect to all parameters listed in the ODWQS and O. Reg.
+Raw water characterization with respect to all parameters listed in O. Reg.
+169/03 Ontario Drinking Water Quality Standards (ODWQS) and O. Reg.
 170/03 may be required in the preparation of an Engineering Evaluation Report (New or Altered System).

 The raw water sample must be collected before any treatment process.
 This includes any pre-disinfection treatment processes such as aeration/oxidation and pre-chlorination.
 It is preferable that raw water samples are collected before the water enters any storage/pressure tank.
 If samples are taken after storage units, the unit should be purged to allow a complete exchange of water.
 If samples are taken before a storage unit, taps located after the storage tank should be opened to prevent backflow.
 If it is necessary to turn off any treatment to obtain a raw water sample, the resulting untreated water must not be allowed to enter the distribution system.